 Your Motorhome is fitted with a base vehicle aerial located on the roof.
-Any issues with radio reception should be referred back to your base vehicle (Fiat / Peugeot) dealer.
+Any issues with radio reception should be referred back to your Fiat dealer.

 Note: Some customers may wish to fit an aftermarket radio unit to the base vehicle.
 While this is possible customers should note this may affect steering controls and increase power consumption.